linode/docs/docs/quick-answers/linux/how-to-disable-selinux.md

 ---

-### Security Enhanced Linux
+## Security Enhanced Linux

 Security-Enhanced Linux (SELinux) is a security module developed by the National Security Agency (NSA) and Red Hat.
 With SELinux, the administrator can enforce a set of policies for the users of a system.
 The policies provide a virtual sandbox for applications to run.
 SELinux is like a firewall for applications: SELinux policies function as a set of rules to filter system access.

 {: .note}
 >
 >This guide requires an unconfined root account.
 You will only be able to disable SELinux if you have the highest level of permissions on your machine.

-### Disable SELinux
+## Disable SELinux

 {: .caution}
 > Disabling SELinux removes a security feature on your system, and doing so may expose your data.
 > If you are considering disabling SELinux to fix an application on your system, consider fixing the application to work within SELinux instead.
+>
+> **We do not recommend disabling SELinux.**
+>

-Uninstalling SELinux is not recommended.
-However, in certain instance it might be easier to disable SELinux than it is to write policies that support SELinux in your environment.
+> However, in certain instances it might be easier to disable SELinux than it is to write policies that support SELinux in your environment.
+Proceed at your own risk.

-To disable SELinux on your Linode:
+To disable SELinux on your Linode follow along with this video and the steps below:

+<iframe src="https://fast.wistia.net/embed/iframe/1xsx0kx783" title="Wistia video player" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="752.5" height="422.5"></iframe>
+<script src="https://fast.wistia.net/assets/external/E-v1.js" async></script>

 1. Navigate to the SELinux configuration directory at `/etc/sysconfig/selinux`: